 Once a hunter has been notified of their eligibility, access applications are generally due to Jeffco Open Space in September.
 Access permits are limited to 55 elk and 35 deer license holders.
 Hunters are allowed to enter the property during the time frame specified on the access permit.

 Before gaining access to Centennial Cone Park, permit holders are required to complete Jeffco Open Space hunting orientation, which is held in early November.
-Hunter orientations are mandatory for first-time, permitted hunters that have not completed the orientation in previous years.
+Hunter orientation is accessible through a video link which can be viewed remotely.
+Viewing of this video is mandatory for first-time, permitted hunters that have not completed the orientation in previous years.

 Why Allow Hunting?